MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/help-support.md

 # Get support for Azure Kubernetes Services on Azure Stack HCI

-If you encounter an issue with Azure Kubernetes Services on Azure Stack HCI, this topic describes the steps you need to run to open a support request.
+If you encounter an issue with Azure Kubernetes Services on Azure Stack HCI, this article describes the steps you need to run to open a support request.

+## Go to Help + support in the Azure portal

 1. Log into the [Azure portal](https://portal.azure.com).
 2. Browse to the subscription you are using for Azure Kubernetes Services on Azure Stack HCI.